800-937-8398 Call us for a free quote Contact us

 Crab spider

-Females differ greatly from males as the females will have two bright red spots on the abdomen, which can blend in with their lines.
+Females differ greatly from males, as the females will have two bright red spots on the abdomen, which can blend in with their lines.
 Sometimes these spots can even go missing.

 Life cycle of a crab spider

-Male crab spiders will collect a drop of sperm from their palps, or their appendage from their legs and will pass it on to the female reproductive organ known as the epigyne.
-After reproduction, the female will lay her eggs, fold them into a leaf, and will make a cocoon out of silk she spun.
+Male crab spiders will collect a drop of sperm from their palps or their appendage from their legs and will pass it on to the female reproductive organ known as the epigyne.
+After reproduction, the female will lay her eggs, fold them into a leaf, and make a cocoon out of the silk she spun.
 She will then stop eating and watch her eggs over the next three weeks.
 After the eggs hatch, she will die.

 Spiders in Washington